urraka/texpack/README.md

 (*) The format of the metadata file should be as follows:

     {
+      ".global": {"param": "value", ...},
       "someimage.png":    {"param1": "some-value", "param2": 0, ...},
       "anotherimage.png": "not necessarily an object",
       ...
     }

     Each file name should match one in the <input-file> list.
+The ".global" file name is used for global metadata.
 ```

 **Input:**